athomasoriginal/clojurescript-30/README.md

 and the above list goes on, but the ones I mentioned are the ones that are more interesting to me and likely more well known.

 Big thanks also goes to [Modern CLJS](https://github.com/magomimmo/modern-cljs) and the whole of the [clj/cljs community](http://clojurians.net/) which is by far one of the friendliest, most willing and easily accesibly communities I have experienced.
 Treat them with respect!

+ By following along with Wes Bos's course I can say that I was able to go from an [early to beginner ](https://zedshaw.com/2015/06/16/early-vs-beginning-coders/) CLJS developer.